Video Mapping Pricing: Rate Cards and Real-World Budgets

 Weather (Outdoor)

 Outdoor mapping is at the mercy of the weather.
 Rain, strong wind, fog: anything can compromise the projection.
 Budget for weather housings (projector protection), and a backup date if possible.
-A custom housing for a projector costs EUR 500 to 2,000.
+Custom housings for each projector add to the cost.

 FAQ